Explainable AI for Curie Temperature Prediction in Magnetic Materials: K-means Clustering Analysis

 Cluster 3 yields the lowest $R^2$ compared to other clusters, with the highest MAE and RMSE values among all clusters.
 This underperformance likely arises from both its small size and its unique chemical composition.
 Unlike other clusters dominated by transition metal oxides or alloys, Cluster 3 contains a high proportion of carbon, and phosphorus-rich compounds, including intermetallics and carbides.
 These materials often exhibit complex bonding environments and non-collinear magnetic structures, which are challenging to model using composition-only descriptors.
 The limited number of training samples in this chemically diverse space further hinders generalization.

-Therefore, the under performance of the model in Clusters 1 and 3 provides a strong motivation for incorporating structure-aware or quantum-level descriptors in future studies.
+Therefore, the underperformance of the model in Clusters 1 and 3 provides a strong motivation for incorporating structure-aware or quantum-level descriptors in future studies.
 Their distinct magnetic behaviors and modeling challenges highlight the limitations of current descriptor sets and the need for more physically grounded representations.

 Consequently, excluding these clusters from our analysis improves overall model performance and this improves the value of $R^2$ to approximately 0.85.
 This decision is supported both statistically and physically and highlights the importance of domain knowledge when applying machine learning to datasets for magnetic materials.
 After removing Clusters 1 and 3 from the data, we obtain the following results from 5-fold cross validation: